virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 where:

 - `api [cp]` - target node group for the API method execution (*[cp]*)
-- *api.environment.control.RestartNodes* - Virtuozzo PaaS API method for restarting nodes by group
+- *api.environment.control.RestartNodes* - Virtuozzo Application Platform API method for restarting nodes by group

 This method (*api.environment.control.RestartNodes*) can be simplified like shown in the next example.
 @@@